michael-milette/moodle-filter_filtercodes/README.md

 Feel free to customize these for your own needs and to make more of these for other roles like Course creators, Teachers, Teacher assistants and even Students.

-**Doesn't work?** If FilterCodes doesn't work with your theme, contact the developer / maintainer of the theme and refer them to the [FAQ](#faq) section of this documentation to provide them with an easy way for them to enable support for Moodle filters.
+**Doesn't work?** If FilterCodes doesn't work with your theme's custom menu, contact the developer / maintainer of the theme and refer them to the [FAQ](#faq) section of this documentation which will provide them with an easy way for them to enable support for Moodle filters.

 ### General menu